mintty/mintty/wiki/Tips.md

 in the config file, like:
 * `SessionCommands=Ubuntu:--WSL=Ubuntu`

+### WSL support ###

+As also described in the manual, mintty adapts certain features for WSL interaction:
+* Cygwin CJK extensions of locale modifiers are not applied.
+* Pathname handling for OSC 7 directory cloning.
+* Pathname transformation for copy/paste and file link opening.
+* Setup of configuration directories and files.
+* Terminal types for Options menu are offered as they exist on WSL.
+* Shortcut start directory fallback handling.
+* Handling of option GuardNetworkPaths.
+* Handling of option ExitCommands..
+* Handling of option DropCommands..
+* Handling of option UserCommands..
+* Display of start or exit error messages.
+* Handling of foreground working directory.

+Mintty adjusts its icon (including in the session launcher) according to the selected WSL distribution.

+Mintty can adjust taskbar grouping as well as tab set grouping to your preferences, for example:
+* `Class=wsl-class-%5$s` to group sessions of each WSL distribution

+or
+* `AppID=@` to group WSL sessions automatically

 ### WSL sessions ###

 Option `WSLbridge` selects the WSL launcher / bridge gateway to be used.